Aggar (film): Plot

 A young man is shown to be arrested by the police and locked up in a fort-like mental asylum.
 Then, the man, named Aryan, is taken out of the mental asylum by psychiatrist Dr. Aditya Merchant.
 Aditya is hell bent on taking Aryan out of the asylum and tells the other doctors there that he will change Aryan's life.
-Aryan, on the other hand, only seems to be frustrated and having severe anger issues, and not mentally retarded or insane.
+Aryan, on the other hand, only seems to be frustrated and having severe anger issues, and not intellectually disabled or insane.

 He keeps having nightmares about a woman he killed inadvertently and is dying out of guilt on the inside.
 Finally, one day, Aditya tells Aryan about Aryan's father's death and that his last wish on his deathbed was for Aditya to get his son out of the mental hospital and give his life a fresh new start.
 The moment Aditya mentions Aryan's father, Aryan gets emotional and friendly with Aditya and agrees to leave the mental hospital.

 Aryan's past is then shown.
 He had a girlfriend named Nisha who used to work in the same company.
 Aryan falls in love with her feisty personality and she appears to love him back too.
 However, one evening, when Aryan returns home from work, holding a bouquet for her, he hears her laughter from their bedroom, and when he tiptoes to their bedroom, he sees that she is having sex with their manager, Mihir.
 Aryan is furious and mentally disturbed seeing this, but he does nothing and walks up to the rooftop and starts exercising, to let out his anger and heartbreak.
 A while later, after Mihir leaves, Nisha comes up, talking to him casually, as usual, acting like nothing happened.
 While talking, she sits on the parapet wall of the rooftop.

 The talk turns into a heated argument after she tells Aryan, in a very casual tone, that what she and Mihir have is "a business adjustment" and also that she never loved Aryan.
 She tells him he is a loser and that he shouldn't expect anything from her because she never gave him a commitment, while pointing her finger at him.
 This breaks Aryan's heart and devastates him.

 He pushes her pointing finger away angrily and starts to argue back looking elsewhere but suddenly sees that she isn't there.
 When he hears a commotion, he looks down at the road and realizes she fell down to her death when he pushed her hand angrily.
 He is shaken terribly and that is when he gets arrested by the police and then the police puts him in the mental hospital because they believe that he is mentally disturbed.